Rich Action-semantic Consistent Knowledge for Early Action Prediction: Methodology

 \subsubsection{Graph generation}

-Consistent with prior works \cite{ryoo2011human,kong2017deep,kong2018action,hu2018early,cai2019action,wang2019progressive}, we assume that full videos contain complete action execution, that is to say, the full videos implicitly include partial videos with arbitrary progress levels.
-Similarly, current partial videos contain partial videos with lower progress levels.
-Based on the observation above, the original partial or full videos can be partitioned into new partial videos with lower progress levels.
-In this way, we can conveniently model ASCK of partial videos with different progress levels for predictions.
+Consistent with prior works \cite{hu2018early,cai2019action,wang2019progressive}, we assume that full videos contain complete action execution.
+That is to say, the full videos implicitly include partial videos with arbitrary progress levels.
+Similarly, current partial videos contain other partial videos with lower progress levels.
+Based on the observation above, the original partial or full videos can be partitioned into a new series of partial videos with lower progress levels.
+In this way, we can explicitly model ASCK of partial videos with different progress levels for predictions.

 Generally, the teacher network is applied to full videos, and the student network is applied to partial videos with different progress levels.
-Therefore, we build a bi-directional fully connected graph for the teacher network, enabling the network to model ASCK among partial videos with arbitrary progress levels.
-We build a single-directional fully connected graph for the student network since future information is not available during the testing phase, constraining the network to model the ASCK among partial videos from lower progress levels to higher progress levels.
+Therefore, we build a bi-directional fully connected graph for the teacher network, and we build the other single-directional fully connected graph for the student network since future information is not available during the testing phase.
+In this way, the teacher network models ASCK among partial videos with arbitrary progress levels.
+The student network models the ASCK among partial videos from lower to higher progress levels.
 As a result, we build two graphs for the teacher and student networks as follows.

-As shown in Figure \ref{fig:graphgeneration}, firstly, we partition the original video ${\bf{\emph X}}$ to obtain the new partial videos with different progress levels as defined in section \ref{sec:3.1}.
-Then, we respectively extract motion features for representing the partial videos.
-Finally, using the features of partial videos as nodes and their semantic consistencies as edges, and two types of graphs are defined for the teacher network and student network, respectively.
+As shown in Fig. \ref{fig:graphgeneration}, firstly, we partition the original video ${\bf{\emph X}}$ to obtain new partial videos with different progress levels as defined in section \ref{sec:3.1}.
+Then, we extract two-stream features for representing the partial videos, including RGB features and flow features.
+Finally, two graphs are defined for the teacher and student networks, using RGB or flow features of partial videos as nodes and their semantic consistencies as edges.